Find out how to make the most of the Easter holidays in Oxford

 Harry Potter/Alice in Wonderland/Narnia/Lord of the Rings tours: Oxford has been home to, and inspiration for, many literary giants - especially children’s authors.
 Children will love walking tours of the city that give them background on their favourite authors and show them a glimpse of the locations used in their favourite films.
 There are many agencies running such tours; check out our Tours page for more information.

 Easter at Blenheim Palace (19-22 April): a weekend family festival in the Blenheim Palace pleasure gardens, with Easter trails, a fairground, puppet shows, face painting, and lots more.
-Visit their website for more information.
+Visit their website for more information, or for a full timetable of events, click here.

 What’s On For Adults